Get the latest from TODAY

 In fact, according to Harvard Medical School, a variety of studies indicate that between 65 to 90 percent of adult patients with major depression experience some type of sleep problem.
 A 2012 study published in the journal Sleep found sleep disturbances like snorting and stopping breathing were strongly associated with incidence of major depression.

-Most often, clinical depression is connected to some form of insomnia, said Dr. Rochelle Zak, a sleep medicine specialist at the UCSF Sleep Disorders Center.
+Most often, clinical depression is connected to some form of insomnia, said Dr. Rochelle Zak, a sleep medicine specialist at the University of California San Francisco Sleep Disorders Center.

 “Depression is less likely to result in daytime sleepiness,” Zak said.
 “Often, people are hyper-aroused, so they would love to nap but they can’t.”